-In assessing the design, scale and massing of a proposal, the Board may require the submission of a Design Statement, which will normally, but not exclusively, be required for proposals for development:
+In assessing the design, scale and massing of a proposal, the Board may require the submission of a Design Statement, which will normally, but not exclusively, be required for development proposals:

-- a) which exceeds four storeys; - b) which affects a building or the setting of a building which is considered by the Board to be of special historical, cultural or architectural interest; or - c) which, in the opinion of the Board, merits detailed consideration due to the location of the site, the surrounding environment or the specifics of the proposal.
+- a) which exceeds four storeys; - b) which affects a building or the setting of a building which is considered by the Board to be of special historical, cultural, or architectural interest; or - c) which, in the opinion of the Board, merits detailed consideration due to the location of the site, the surrounding environment or the specifics of the proposal.

-The Design Statement must explain and illustrate the design principles and design concept for the proposal, clearly evidencing placemaking principles set out within Policy STR.1, and include such details as specified by the Board.
+The Design Statement must explain and illustrate the design principles and design concept for the proposal, evidencing placemaking principles, and include such details as specified by the Board.
 Further details of what should be included within and what is considered to be an acceptable Design Statement will be set out within a guidance note.